dtlindsey/bifrost-dl-core/Compounds/docs/dl_magnet.md

 Boolean that determines if the deformer is being calculated or not.
 If disabled, the original dl_mesh_object shape is passed as the output.

+### `bind_frame`

+Currently, Bifrost does not track what ports are dirtied.
+In the mean time, we have to cache what frame we want the bind, verts to deform, and weights computed on.
+This is not optimal, nor is it the final intent for this compound.

 ### `weight_multiplier`

 Overall weight multiplier of the deformation.